-&lt;sup>5 Michael Nylan, The Five 'Confucian' Classics (New Haven: Yale University Press, 2001): 23.
+&lt;sup>5 Michael Nylan, The Five 'Confucian' Classics (New Haven: Yale University Press, 2001), 23.

-zhi dao 聖人之道).
+associated with them all.
+Mencius referred to that tradition as the "Way of the Sages" (shengren zhi dao 聖人之道).
 But since the late Warring States period the primary names for the tradition have been rujia 儒家 (the ru school of thought, or individuals in that category) and rujiao 儒教 (literally the teaching of the ru, but suggesting Confucianism as a religion because of the parallel with Buddhism as fojiao and Daoism as daojiao).
-Ruxue is yet another term, referring not to the tradition per se but to Confucian learning or scholarship.
+Ruxue 儒學 is yet another term, referring not to the tradition per se but to Confucian learning or scholarship.

 The ru came to be known as the experts in and custodians, as it were, of the cultural traditions embodied in the "Five Scriptures " (wujing 五經) and "Six Arts " (liuyi 六藝).
 An important corollary is that the term ru clearly implies literacy.
-So from the beginning, the ru tradition was limited to the literati; it could therefore never become a religion of the masses like Buddhism or Christianity.
+So from the beginning, the ru tradition was mainly limited to the literati; it never became a religion of the masses like Buddhism or Christianity.
 This is not to deny that elements of Confucian thought and values permeated nearly all levels of Chinese society throughout the imperial period (and beyond).
-But as a comprehensive religious worldview it is, for the most part, limited to literate intellectuals; it is, pre-eminently, a religion for scholars or intellectuals.
+But as a comprehensive religious worldview it was, for the most part, limited to literate intellectuals.

-By the Song period, ru were clearly understood to be the literate followers of the Confucian-Mencian tradition, as opposed to followers of the Buddha, who were usually called shi 釋 (from Shijiamouni 釋迦牟尼, or Śākyamuni), and Daoist adepts (daoshi 道士).
-In addition, the term daoxue 道學 (learning of the Way), used at first by the Cheng-Zhu school to refer to themselves, eventually came to be roughly equivalent to what has been called in the West "neo-Confucianism," or the revived and reconstituted Confucian tradition that took shape from the Song through the Ming periods.
-While there are some problems with this term, we can at least be confident that what we designate by the terms "Confucianism" and "Neo-Confucianism" are pretty much equivalent to what in Chinese have been called rujia / rujiao since the Han and daoxue since the Yuan.
+By the Song period (960-1279), ru were clearly understood to be the literate followers of the Confucian-Mencian tradition, as opposed to followers of the Buddha, who were usually called shi 釋 (from Shijiamouni 釋迦牟尼, or Śākyamuni), and Daoist adepts, or daoshi 道士.
+In addition, the term daoxue 道學 (learning of the Way), used at first by the Cheng-Zhu 程朱 school to refer to themselves, eventually came to be roughly equivalent to what has been called in the West "neo-Confucianism," or the revived and reconstituted Confucian tradition that took shape from the Song through the Ming periods (1368-1644).
+While there are some problems with this term, we can at least be confident that what we designate by the terms "Confucianism" and "Neo-Confucianism" are pretty much equivalent to what in Chinese have been called rujia / rujiao since the Han and daoxue since the Yuan (1279-1368).
 So this is not so much a problem as a cautionary indication that problems of translation may be involved.